 The Lubuto Team

 Michael joined the Lubuto team in February 2015.
-He provides administrative support for both the DC and Zambia offices.
+He focuses on communication and donor management for both the DC and Zambia offices.
 Michael also built the new website and serves as its webmaster—and helps to digitally preserve and archive Zambian books.
 He studied art history as an undergraduate at the University of Chicago and historic preservation as a graduate student at Columbia University.
 Michael studied abroad in South Africa and has spent time in Mozambique and several Middle Eastern countries for work and research.
 Before his time with Lubuto, Michael worked as a paralegal and in higher education administration.
-Michael has a strong interest in international development and is thrilled to have the opportunity to visit Zambia and meet the children at Lubuto libraries in March 2016.
+Michael has a strong interest in international development and is thrilled to have had the opportunity to visit Zambia and meet the children at Lubuto libraries in March 2016.

 Eleni holds a Bachelor of Architecture from the National Technical University of Athens, and a Master’s degree in City and Regional Planning from U.C.
 Berkeley, where she advanced to candidacy for a PhD in architecture.
 She was the recipient of a NATO Graduate Fellowship and was awarded the Eisner Prize in Urban Design.
 She is a licensed architect engineer in Greece and a registered corporate member of the Zambia Institute of Architects.
 In her professional career, Ms. Coromvli has been a Lecturer in architecture at UC Berkeley, an Architect-Researcher at the Center for Environmental Structure, and the proprietor of her own architecture and urban design firm in Zambia.
 Ms. Coromvli was a team member for Christopher Alexander’s Eishin College project in Tokyo, Japan, which has been recognized as one of the world’s great buildings.
 Among numerous other projects in the US, she contributed to the design of medium-density townships in the New Jersey wetlands, high-density housing projects in Oakland, California, and the Julian Street Shelter for the Homeless, in San Jose, California.
 Ms. Coromvli, who has published in the area, is an expert on Zambia’s indigenous architecture.
 In addition to her work in designing and managing the construction of the Lubuto libraries at the Fountain of Hope Children’s Centre, the Ngwerere Basic School, and the Matantala Rural Integrated Enterprise, she has designed numerous commercial, residential, and cultural projects in Lusaka.